 All businesses strive to acquire new clients, it’s a sensible thing to do.
 But far from all of them think about further user activation in the app when customers actually start using the product and deriving value from it — for example, run a trial or send the first message.
-User activation is often neglected, although it is a jumping-off point to better user engagement and sales growth.
-Read this post to define what user activation is, exactly, why it is important for your business, and how you can increase your user activation rates to earn more.
+Customer activation is often neglected, although it is a jumping-off point to better user engagement and sales growth.
+Read this post to define what user activation is, exactly, why it is important for your business, and what strategies can increase your customer activation rates to earn more.

 What is user activation?
 Activation actions explained

-Why is user activation important?
+Why is customer activation important?
 AARRR funnel, MRR, and North Star